delanovv/SaFraps/README.md

 ## 🇬🇧 English

-A DLL mod for **GTA San Andreas + SA-MP 0.3.7** that records gameplay to MP4 directly from inside the game process.
+A ASI-Plugin for **GTA San Andreas + SA-MP 0.3.7** that records gameplay to MP4 directly from inside the game process.
 No external capture software needed — the recorder hooks D3D9, grabs frames from the back buffer, encodes them via FFmpeg (libx264 / libx265 / NVENC) and writes the result to disk.
 A built-in **ImGui overlay** is controlled via the `/fraps` chat command.

 ### 📋 Table of Contents